 Somewhere in the job search, all applicants wonder to no end what precisely must be stated in order to get the edge on the competition and secure that dream position.
 After all, a typical HR representative spends no more than seven seconds reviewing an applicant’s resume.
 Before you begin counting the salary you’re certain you’re due, take pause and invest in how you advertise yourself.

-Americans, too, might use a CV, but it’s very industry-specific: think academia or research-based positions.
+Too often we might use a CV, but it’s very industry-specific: think academia or research-based positions.
 CVs highlight the applicant’s academic background, from degrees awarded, research conducted, publications amassed, presentations delivered, and so on.
-Most Americans will not use a CV, opting instead for the resume (pronounced re-su-MAY).
+Most North Americans will not use a CV, opting instead for the resume (pronounced re-su-MAY).

 A resume is much more condensed summary of the applicant’s work history segmented into categories including, at a minimum, a Summary, Work Experience, and Education.
 You can add additional sections depending on the type of experience one has: Additional Experience, Licensure, Certifications, Affiliations, Languages, etc are all fine considerations.
 Resume run anywhere from one page to two pages long.
 This document serves as a culmination of the applicant’s best self.
 You can’t claim to be detail-oriented and meticulous if you’re serving up a long, winding resume.

 Just how do you write an effective and enticing resume?

 Imposter syndrome is real.
 The job search can feel something like shouting into a blackhole as application after application produces little fruit.
 You might start to feel as perhaps you’re not really as qualified as you might think.
 Abandon that negative thinking.
 Track your achievements so that you’re always ready in the event a new job or promotion opportunity arises.
 Think strategically about how you wish to reinvent yourself for your prospective employer.
 Feed them only what you wish them to consume.